Rick's Free Auto Repair Advice

 Purge valve

 These trouble codes can have you chasing your tail down all kinds of dead ends.
-But many times a bad purge valve can set Ford P0172, P0175 trouble codes
+But many times, a bad purge valve can cause a P0172 or P0175 code on a Ford vehicle.

 Let’s start with the official definition: